LeenaBhegade/Using-Text-Editors/README.md

 ### Commands after opening Vim

 * i - After opening vim it does not open in editable mode, type "i"  to switch from command mode to insert mode
 * o - Opens a new line and places the cursor on new line for edit
 * Esc - Switch from insert mode to command mode
 * dd - Delete th current line the cursor is on

+### Commands for exiting Vim

+* :wq - Save the data/file and exit
+* :q! - Exit without warnings
+* :q  - Exit with warning if unsaved data

 ## Sublime